Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

 \subsection{Chemical Evolution Model}

 We adopt the galactic chemical evolution framework presented and discussed extensively in \citetWAF{}.
 In brief, this analytic model tracks the time evolution of abundances in a fully mixed (one-zone) system experiencing gas accretion, star formation, supernova enrichment, and outflows.
-Relative to previous analytic models, the key innovation is the ability to separately track both rapid enrichment from core collapse supernovae (CC SNe) and delayed enrichment from Type Ia supernovae (SNe Ia).
-In the limit of prompt enrichment and no accretion, the model approaches ``closed box" (no outflow) or ``leaky box" scenarios, but the behavior in this limit is quite different from that of models with ongoing accretion.
+Relative to previous analytic models, the key innovation of the \citetWAF{} model is its ability to separately track both rapid enrichment from core collapse supernovae (CC SNe) and delayed enrichment from Type Ia supernovae (SNe Ia).
+In the limit of prompt enrichment and no gas accretion, the model approaches ``closed box'' (no outflow) or ``leaky box'' scenarios, but the behavior in this limit is quite different from that of models with ongoing accretion.
 A complete description of the model and its input parameters can be found in \citetWAF{} (see especially their Table 1).
 We summarize parameter choices for our fiducial \EriII\ model below and in Table \ref{tab:model_par}.
-We also consider several alternative models with variations on the fiducial choices, which we describe in \S\ref{sec:alt_models}.
+We also consider several alternative models with variations on the fiducial choices, which we describe in Section \ref{sec:alt_models}.
+A discussion of key model assumptions and their potential impact on the interpretation of \EriII's chemical evolution is presented in Section \ref{sec:limitations}.